WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 is no packet loss (though there will be jitter) during the migration period.

-We dont use QUIC layer connection migration, as that is triggered by network changes and not likely to be exposed to applications.
+We don't use QUIC layer connection migration, as that is triggered by network changes and not likely to be exposed to applications.

 ## Graceful Call Migration: Client